Jan Matouš

-Jan Matouš (born 30 May 1961) is a former Czechoslovakian biathlete.
+Jan Matouš (born 30 May 1961) is a Czech former biathlete who competed for Czechoslovakia.
 At the 1987 World Championships in Lake Placid, New York.
 Matouš won a bronze medal in the 20 km individual.
 He also won a silver medal in the team competition at the 1990 World Championships in Minsk.
 Matouš's best Olympic placing was a 9th place in the sprint event at the 1984 Olympics in Sarajevo.

 Biathlon results

 All results are sourced from the International Biathlon Union.